TIPS ON HOW TO SAVE MONEY ON DIRECT MAIL

 - First Class Mail.
 Best suited to mail pieces with a time critical “call to action”.
 For example:”10% discount only through May “

-There are significant savings to be found in the cost of printing and mailing different sized mail pieces and also in the paper quality you consequently choose for your marketing campaign.
-Remember that the USPS uses machinery to read the bar codes, indicia and address blocks.
-It may be a false economy to choose cheap light weight paper if the machinery crumples or creases the mail piece.
+- Significant savings can be found in the cost of printing and mailing different sized mail pieces and also in the paper quality you choose.
+The USPS uses machinery to read the bar codes, indicia and address blocks.
+It may be a false economy to choose cheap light weight paper that the machinery crumples or creases.

-A 6 “x 4″ postcard is the most economical postcard size to print and mail First Class.
-Although an 8.5 ” x 7″ postcard it will be more expensive to print and mail, you do have the option of mailing Standard Mail which is very economical.
+- A 6 “x 4″ postcard is the most economical postcard size to print and mail First Class.
+An 8.5 ” x 7″ postcard it will be more expensive to print and mail but you do have the option of mailing Standard Mail which is very economical.
 Designing your postcard around the size is very important.
 The USPS has requirements for position and space needed for the Indicia or stamp, the address block and the bar code.

 SAVE MONEY ON DIRECT MAIL DESIGN